A 45-year-old Seattle glass factory may close amid an expected slowdown in the global construction boom

 The company was founded in 1974 as a 50-50 joint venture between Central Glass and local glass temperer Norman Heutmaker, Hawley said.

 Northwestern Industries, which started on a corner of the current property, initially concentrated on glass for patio doors, which it fabricated from bulk glass sheets purchased from glass manufacturers and wholesaled to regional residential window companies.
-(Glass business insiders distinguish between glass makers, such as Northwestern Industries, which cut and treat glass, from window makers who put those pieces of glass into frames.)
+(Glass business insiders distinguish between glassmakers, such as Northwestern Industries, which cut and treat glass, from window makers who put those pieces of glass into frames.)

 Gradually, Northwestern Industries’ market expanded into window products for larger commercial projects.